soline-b/c-major-transposition/docs/Contributing.md

 The testing is done with `nose2` and `unittest`.
 The unit tests are launched by a GitHub Actions workflow each time a pull request or a push is done on the branches `main` and `develop`.

 ## Workflows
 For now, one worflow has been set up.
-It is described in `.github/worflows/testing.yml`.
+Its configuration file is `.github/worflows/testing.yml`, and it is more detailed in the [Workflow section](Workflows.md).

 ## Submitting a new version
 When new content is added to the `main` branch, two steps are manually done: